ccameron/REPIC/docs/deeppicker.md

 ``` conda clean --all ```\
 ``` mamba clean --all ```

-**Note 1** - the original DeepPicker implementation was found to be too slow for analysis.
+**Note 1** - the original DeepPicker implementation was found to be too slow for our analysis.
 We provide a path to the original software during installation step 3 and REPIC patches in step 5\
 **Note 2** - see here for more information about CUDA compatibility with TensorFlow: [https://www.tensorflow.org/install/source#gpu](https://www.tensorflow.org/install/source#gpu)

 More information about running and installing DeepPicker can be found [here](https://github.com/nejyeah/DeepPicker-python).

 ## REPIC reproducibility
 The DeepPicker GitHub repo as of the latest commit on May 20th 2017 (commit hash [3f46c8b](https://github.com/nejyeah/DeepPicker-python/tree/3f46c8b0ffe2dbaa837fd9399b4a542588e991e6)) was installed.
+A fork of the DeepPicker GitHub repo for posterity can be found here: [https://github.com/ccameron/DeepPicker-REPIC](https://github.com/ccameron/DeepPicker-REPIC)

 DeepPicker models were trained using ``` train_type 1 ```.
 All other ``` train_type ``` options were NOT tested.
 Please contact DeepPicker authors regarding these options.